Week

 Place

-the heat to low.
-The stock should simmer at a very low heat.
+to low.
+The stock should simmer at a very low

 While